brandnpatterson/hello-webpack/README.md

 This is a development environment that uses [Webpack](https://webpack.js.org/) to generate html, bundle preprocessed scripts / styles, and watch files to reloaded with [Webpack Dev Server](https://github.com/webpack/webpack-dev-server).

-It also includes a production environment that minifies JS and uses Extract Text Webpack Plugin to generate minified CSS.
+This also contains a production environment that minifies JS and uses Extract Text Webpack Plugin to generate minified CSS.

 Other core tools included are [Stylelint](https://stylelint.io/) and [ESLint.](https://eslint.org/)

-jQuery and Bootstrap are also included via CDN, but are not the focus of this dev environment.
-Feel free to use them or remove them as you go!
+jQuery and Bootstrap are also included through a CDN, but are not the focus of this dev env.

 ## Prerequisites